 We snuggled in.
 I looked back at the marina restaurant where we’d just eaten and rode my captain.
 The boat rocked gently to and fro in the water.

-With my enlarged breast in his face, they got their first alien test run.
+With my enlarged breast in his face, they got their first real alien test run.
 To the lights in the distance, the rocking boat and the lap, lap of the water on the boat hull, I experienced an intense teased orgasm.
 Sated I rolled off and let him finish on top.

 He knew I didn’t like smoke but asked if it was okay if he lit his pipe.
 With my consent, he retrieved a little leather bag.
 Inside was a pipe, a tobacco pouch, Zippo lighter, and little scraper.
 I thought of Dad, his dragon Zippo lighter, how he could flip it open and light the wick in one twist of his hand, bring it to his cigarette, light up and close and re-pocket it in another sleight of hand movement.